Millennium Summit

-The Millennium Summit was a meeting among many world leaders, lasting three days from 6 to 8 September 2000, held at the United Nations headquarters in New York City.
+The Millennium Summit was the largest modern meeting among world leaders, lasting three days from 6 to 8 September 2000, held at the United Nations headquarters in New York City.
 Its purpose was to discuss the role of the United Nations at the turn of the 21st century.
 At the meeting, world leaders ratified the United Nations Millennium Declaration.
 This meeting was the largest gathering of world leaders in history as of 2000.
 It was followed five years later by the World Summit, which took place from 14 to 16 September 2005.

 Goals

 The General Assembly Resolution that decided upon this summit stated that it attempted to seize "a unique and symbolically compelling moment to articulate and affirm an animating vision for the United Nations".

 In this summit, 189 member states of the United Nations agreed to help citizens in the world's poorest countries to achieve a better life by 2015.
 The framework for this progress is outlined in the Millennium Development Goals.
 Also known as the MDGs, these goals were derived from the Millennium Declaration.
 This summit was focused on various global issues, such as poverty, AIDS, and how to share the benefits of globalisation more fairly.